jianjacob/pix-zip/README.md

 > #### Usage: Clone or download the repo.
 Create a file named keys.js and return an object containing your Pixabay API key.

+> Or visit https://pix-zip.herokuapp.com/ for latest stable build

 ## ToDo

 - [x] Create mockup~~